Time Tracker for Linux

 See Where Time Goes

-Check daily, weekly, and monthly breakdowns.
-See exactly how you divide your time across work, health, family, and everything else.
+Open the daily, weekly, and monthly breakdowns to see exactly how your hours split across work, health, family, and everything else.

 Frequently Asked Questions